iceicepei/Partnet_data/README.md

 | node label | 0 | 3 | 3 | 1 | 2 | 2 | 2 |

 ##### E. the syms folder
 The mat file under the syms folder stores symmetrical parameters of each symmetrical node.
-In the example of a simple table, there are two sets of symmetrical relationships, so two symmetrical parameters are stored.
-In partnet tree, corresponding nodes 4 and 5 respectively.
+In this example, there are four sets of symmetrical relationships, so four symmetrical parameters are stored.
+In partnet tree, corresponding nodes 8,9,12 and 13 respectively.

 ##### F. the models folder & the obbs folder
 The models folder stores models in .obj form.
 The obbs folder stores the corresponding obb files for each model.